2025 State Animal Protection Legislation

 Status Updates:

-- Awaiting a hearing in the Senate Conservation Committee
+- 2/27/25 passed out of the Senate Conservation Committee (4-3 vote)

 Other Bills APV Supports